On Milnor and Tjurina numbers of foliations: Bound for the Milnor sum of an algebraic curve

 \section{Bound for the Milnor sum of an algebraic curve}

 Let $\F$ be a holomorphic foliation on the complex projective plane $\mathbb{P}^2$.
 The degree of $\F$ is the number of tangencies between $\F$ and a generic line.
+It is well-known that $\mathcal F$ has a least one singular point an there is a lot of activity around the foliations of $\mathbb{P}^2$ having a unique singularity (for instance \cite{Cerveau-Deserti} and \cite{Castorena}).
 Let $C$ be an algebraic $\F$-invariant curve in $\mathbb{P}^2$.
 We say that $C$ is \textit{non-dicritical} if every singular point of $\F$ on $C$ is non-dicritical.

+The classification of holomorphic foliations on $\mathbb{P}^2$ of degree $d$ has been of great interest in Algebraic Geometry (see for example the recent paper \cite{Castorena}).
+It is therefore interesting to obtain properties of the foliations in the projective plane.

-As an application of our previous results, we propose the following theorem: \begin{theorem} Let $\F$ be a holomorphic foliation on $\mathbb{P}^2$ of degree $d$ leaving invariant a non-dicritical algebraic curve $C$ of degree $d_0$ such that for each $p\in\sing(\F)\cap C$, all local branches of $\sep_p(\F)$ are contained in $C$.
+As an application of our previous results, we have the following theorem: \begin{theorem} Let $\F$ be a holomorphic foliation on $\mathbb{P}^2$ of degree $d$ leaving invariant a non-dicritical algebraic curve $C$ of degree $d_0$ such that for each $p\in\sing(\F)\cap C$, all local branches of $\sep_p(\F)$ are contained in $C$.
 Then